andrewle256/andrewle256/README.md

 🎓 Studying Mathematics, Economics, and Public Law @ UofT<br/>
 ⚖️ Build with first principles, optimize with algorithms, and think in constraints<br/>
 💻 On a mission to blend AI, finance & logic into tools that actually maximize alpha<br/>
+🏦 Experience at Manulife and in asset management<br/>
 📍 Based in North America, aspiring to be a venture capitalist 🌍<br/>